 BIA-ALCL: 5 questions and answers about a cancer linked to breast implants

-In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of cancer known as breast-implant-associated anaplastic large-cell lymphoma, or BIA-ALCL.
+In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of lymphoma known as breast-implant-associated anaplastic large-cell lymphoma, or BIA-ALCL.

-Textured surface implants are very rarely used at UT Southwestern, but if you already have them, it’s understandable if you’re concerned about your potential risk for this disease.
+Textured surface implants are very rarely used at UT Southwestern, but if you already have them, it’s understandable you may be concerned about your potential risk for this disease.
 That’s why we’ve compiled this list of frequently asked questions and answers about BIA-ALCL.
+It is important to note that the FDA is not recommending removal of textured implants in woman with no symptoms.

-“Timely intervention is key to curative treatment when it comes to BIA-ALCL.
+“Timely recognition and intervention is key to curative treatment when it comes to BIA-ALCL.
 Waiting too long to get help can make BIA-ALCL more dangerous and treatment more difficult.”

 The main symptom of BIA-ALCL is painless swelling of the breast in a patient who has a history of receiving a textured surface breast implant.
 Although breast swelling is a common symptom immediately after any implant surgery, BIA-ALCL most commonly develops years after the procedure.
 Half of all cases of BIA-ALCL reported to the FDA have been diagnosed within seven to eight years after implant surgery, though the American Society of Plastic Surgeons (ASPS) notes that symptoms can appear two to 28 years after the procedure.